Not logged in. Login | Signup

 The small-cap value premium

 The intent of this article is to discuss the small-cap value premium.
-This refers to the fact that small-cap value stocks tend to outperform the rest of the market over the long haul.
+This refers to the fact that small-cap value stocks have outperformed the rest of the market over the long haul.
+While small-caps have underperformed in recent years (higher interest rates disproportionately harm them), many expect the premium to return.
 While we hope all of our articles are interesting, we think this may be particularly so for long-term, do-it-yourself (DIY) investors.

 In this article, we’ll discuss (1) what classifies a stock as small-cap value, (2) how they’ve performed historically, and (3) why they may outperform in the upcoming decade.